Create a Custom Skill from a Quick Start Template

 - For more about using Lambda with skills, see Host a Custom Skill as an AWS Lambda Function.

-- For more about configuring the endpoint for a skill, see Build Your Skill: Custom Model.
+- For more about configuring the endpoint for a skill, see Build Skills: Custom Model.

 At this point, you can test the skill with a device or the Test page and see the actual skill functionality instead of the default endpoint: